fleetdm/fleet/handbook/people.md

 ### Creating a new position in Breezy

-<?TODO: document how to post a job on fleetdm.com/apply using Breezy and manage the hiring process?>
+> TODO: document how to post a job on fleetdm.com/apply using Breezy and manage the hiring process

 ### Hiring a new team member